The closed-open string map for $S^1$-invariant Lagrangians: Proof of Theorem

 \begin{proof} All disks with boundary on $L$ we consider in this proof are assumed to have Maslov index 0.
-We identify the domains of all disks that appear with the unit disk in $\C$, and their boundaries are identified with the unit circle $S^1\subset \C$.
-On the subsequent figures, punctured marked points will be drawn by circles filled white, and unpunctured marked points by circles filled black.
+We identify the domains of all disks that appear in the proof with the unit disk in $\C$, and their boundaries are identified with the unit circle $S^1\subset \C$.
+In the subsequent figures, punctured marked points will be drawn by circles filled white, and unpunctured marked points by circles filled black.
 According to formula~(\ref{eq:CO}), for a generator $x\in CF^1(L,L)$ we have

-where we recall that $\M^\gamma(x;x_0)$ consists of (perturbed pseudo-holomorphic) Maslov 0 disks whose domains are shown on Figure~\ref{fig:Two_Gluings}(a).
+where $\M^\gamma(x;x_0)$ consists of (perturbed pseudo-holomorphic) Maslov index 0 disks whose domains are shown in Figure~\ref{fig:Two_Gluings}(a).